 Backpack Buddies Program for the Jasper County School District (JCSD)

-Families in Transition Program
+Families in Transitions (FIT) Program

 Summer Youth Worker’s Program

-Nursing Assistant Training Classes
+Nursing Assistant Training Program

 Feeding Our Youth (FOY) Program